alipirani88/snpkit/README.md

 Option ***core*** : This step will generate core SNP consensus fasta file and a consensus fasta of only core variant positions.
 Various data matrices will generated at this step that can be used later for diagnostics purposes.

-# Running pipeline on Compute cluster(Supported system: pbs)
+# Running pipeline on Compute cluster

 The variant calling can be run in parallel on each sample using the -cluster argument.
 Set the pbs resources such as resources(-l), email(-M), queue(-q), flux_account(-A) and notification(-m) under [scheduler] section in config file.
 For more details, check out UMICH [flux](http://arc-ts.umich.edu/systems-and-services/flux/) website.

-Possible options for -cluster option:
+Possible options for -cluster option(Supported system: pbs):

 ***local*** : This is the default option.
 When this option is set, the pipeline will analyze each sample one after the another.
 This will not make use of multiple cores present in your system or clusters.
 Use this option for few number of samples or for testing purposes.